 Project Summary:

-Fleetcor is an independent global provider of specialized payment products and services including fleet cards, food cards, corporate lodging discount cards and other specialized payment services for businesses throughout the world.
+FleetCor is an independent global provider of specialized payment products and services including fleet cards, food cards, corporate lodging discount cards and other specialized payment services for businesses throughout the world.
 Data Science is used in the industry for Fuel Audit and Reconciliation – to validate and audit fuel spending, while also improving driver performance.
 Analytics are also used to evaluate how capacity is performing in the marketplace and benchmark volume against peer groups.

 Customer information (including contact information, demographics, purchase patterns, frequency of visits, communication preferences) can be derived from every driver with every transaction.
 Social media analytics can add a broad view of customer sentiment.
 Wi-Fi and beacon-enabled location data integrates data about users, vehicles, points of purchase and more.
 Connected cars provide data about vehicle wear and tear, route optimization and fuel efficiency, as well as IoT, which automates the collection of sensor-based and entry-based data.